20lives/dmote/doc/options-clusters.md

 ### Parameter `anchor`

-One of:
+A named feature.
+More specifically, one of:

 - `origin`: The origin of the coordinate system.
-- A key in some other cluster, as named in any of the `aliases` sections described above.
+- A named key in some other cluster, as named in any of the `aliases` sections described above.

 Take care not to create circular dependencies between clusters.